 The name French fries implies that this dish can be traced back to France; however, the origins of this ubiquitous dish can be traced back to Belgium.
-It is rumored that French fries received that name during WWI.
+It is rumoured that French fries received that name during WWI.
 At that time, American soldiers were introduced to the fried potatoes in Belgium, but because they thought they were situated in France (due to the fact that part of Belgium speaks French), the soldiers nicknamed these fried potatoes as French fries, instead of calling them fried potatoes.

 Belgians eat their frites preferably with their fingers or with small plastic forks; it is typical to serve them with a dollop of sauce.
 You can visit any town or city in Belgium and order frites, which may be served in a paper cone to be enjoyed while exploring the city.
 Tasting this famed dish is definitely a must for tourists!